Tuberculosis (TB) specimen bank

 - To take the best advantage of all collections, samples will be selected on a first-in first-out basis, unless a case is made by the requestor to use the most recently collected samples

 Applicants are to cover handling fees and shipping costs, unless otherwise agreed with FIND.
 Handling fee is US$ 20 per aliquot.
-Indicative shipment costs for 100 aliquots is US$ 2000.
+Shipment costs will depend on the destination address.
+Estimates can be provided in advance upon request.

 Where are the samples stored?

-Samples are currently stored in deep freezers at -80°C at three central repositories located in Thailand, France and the US.
-Please note that import permits are required by most countries to receive shipments of frozen samples.
+Samples are currently stored in deep freezers at -80°C at two central repositories located in the US and in France.
+Please note that import permits are required by most countries to receive shipments of frozen biological samples.
+It is the responsibility of the receiver to apply for the import permit and to comply with the import and regulatory requirements of the receiving country.

 How long does it take?